Student Recruitment

 Always champion diversity and inclusion, from social media photos to the events you celebrate.

 Are there any events, such as Pride, that you could attend that might engage with student communities?
 How do you show Scouts is a safe space for everyone?
-And is there any further inclusion and diversity training you could offer?
+And is there any further inclusion and diversity learning you could offer?

 Support former Explorers